We take fraud seriously at iiNet, and we’re committed to helping you if you suspect that you’ve been a victim of fraud.

 There's a number on my account that I don't recognise

-If there’s a number on your account that you don’t recognize, please email us at firstname.lastname@example.org.
+If there’s a number on your account that you don’t recognise, please email us at firstname.lastname@example.org.

 I didn’t receive my order